Kevinrd11/HomeRentalAdminDashboard/INTERVIEW_NOTES.md

 3. Maps the API response into a small app-specific `WeatherData` object.
 4. If the key is missing, returns deterministic mock weather based on the city name.

-The mock fallback keeps the app reviewable even when a reviewer has not configured an API key.

 ## How Errors and Loading States Are Handled